Guilt–shame–fear spectrum of cultures: China

 In China, the concept of shame (恥 (耻, chǐ)) is widely accepted due to Confucian teachings.
 In Chapter 2 of the Analects, Confucius is quoted as saying:

 Lead the people with law and organize them with punishments, and they will avoid the punishments but will be without a sense of shame.
 Lead them with virtue and organize them with ritual, and in addition to developing a sense of shame, they will bring order to themselves.

 Romani

 To the Roma, though living as local minorities in mostly Christian countries, the concept of lajav ("shame") is important, while the concept of bezax ("sin") does not have such significance.

 Arab culture

 Arab culture places high value on a person's dignity, honor, and reputation.
-Often this results in instances where measures that would be considered drastic outside the culture are taken, and are considered acceptable, to restore honor to an individual, a family unit, or to a tribe.
+Often this results in instances where measures that would be considered drastic outside the culture are taken, and are considered acceptable, to restore honor to an individual, a family unit, or a tribe.
 A classic example of this is the prevalence of honor killings.
-While there are tribal and regional variations in Arab culture, honor/shame dynamics have been noted to be broadly ubiquitous, defining, contextualising, and generating the frequent conflicts that feature so prominently in the Middle East.